Idaho is admitted to the union on July 3, 1890.

 Exploration of the North American continent mostly proceeded inward from the Atlantic and Pacific coasts and northward from Spanish Mexico.
-Therefore, the rugged territory that would become Idaho long remained untouched by Spanish, French, British, and American trappers and explorers.
-Even as late as 1805, Idaho Indians like the Shoshone had never encountered a white man.
+Therefore, the rugged territory that would become Idaho long remained untouched by Spanish, French, British and American trappers and explorers.
+Even as late as 1805, Idaho Native Americans like the Shoshone had never encountered Europeans.

 By 1880, Idaho boasted a population of 32,610.
-In the southern section of the territory, many settlers were Mormons who had been dispatched from Salt Lake City to found new colonies.
-Increasingly, Idaho territory became divided between a Mormon-dominated south and an anti-Mormon north.
-In the mid-1880s, anti-Mormon Republicans used widespread public antipathy toward the Mormon practice of polygamy to pass legislation denying the predominantly Democratic Mormons the vote.
+In the southern section of the territory, many settlers were followers of The Church of Jesus Christ of Latter-day Saints who had been dispatched from Salt Lake City to found new colonies.
+Increasingly, Idaho territory became divided between an LDS-dominated south and an anti-LDS north.
+In the mid-1880s, anti-LDS Republicans used widespread public antipathy toward the practice of polygamy to pass legislation denying the predominantly Democratic Latter-Day Saints the vote.

 With the Democratic vote disarmed, Idaho became a Republican-dominated territory.
 National Republicans eager to increase their influence in the U.S. Congress began to push for Idaho statehood in 1888.
 The following year, the Idaho territorial legislature approved a strongly anti-LDS constitution.
 The U.S. Congress approved the document on this day in 1890, and Idaho became the 43rd state in the Union.